-The 2014 Toyota Prius C is evidence of why that is no longer the case.
+The 2015 Toyota Prius C is evidence that the options have expanded.

-It's also capable of 53 mpg city and 46 mpg highway, according to official EPA ratings, making it one of the most efficient cars on sale without a plug.
+It's also capable of 50 mpg combined (53 mpg city, 46 mpg highway), according to official EPA ratings, making it one of the most efficient cars on sale without a plug.

 The Prius C gets its power from a 1.5-liter Atkinson-cycle gasoline engine, similar to that used in the previous-generation Prius.

-It's no ball of fire, but with 99 horsepower it's got enough urge for the shorter-distance, lower speed duties for which many will be used, and the ability to turn its engine off at lower speeds and operate on electric power alone certainly aids city economy.
+It's no ball of fire, but with 99 horsepower it's got enough urge for the shorter-distance, lower speed duties for which many will be used.

 We've written about the Prius C on several occasions, and you'll find those stories listed below under several categories--driving, buying, general news and information, and auto show reports.